What does it mean to be healthy?

 I work crazy hours so it is difficult.
 I do my yoga in the evening because I am not a morning person.
 I fit exercise into my day by walking rather than taking a cab, running up escalators and not taking the lift.
 London is a great city to wander around looking up sometimes; I highly recommend it over a germ-filled underground.

-Any tips you have for fitting exercise into a busy schedule?
-The perfectly packed gym bag?
-Classes that don’t necessitate showering, etc?
+Any tips for fitting exercise into a busy schedule?

 Having two gym bags; one at work and one at the office.